Premises Liability Lawyer in Edison, NJ

 A routine visit to a store, apartment building, or business property can turn catastrophic in seconds when property owners fail to maintain safe conditions or warn visitors about known hazards.
 Slipping on an unmarked wet floor, falling through defective stairs, or suffering injuries from inadequate security represents just a few ways negligent property maintenance creates serious harm.
-New Jersey law requires property owners to exercise reasonable care in keeping their premises safe for visitors, yet many prioritize profit over safety until someone gets hurt.
+New Jersey law holds property owners responsible for maintaining reasonably safe conditions, and injured visitors may have a limited time under the state’s statute of limitations to pursue a claim.

-At Mandelbaum Barrett PC, we hold negligent property owners accountable for the injuries their unsafe conditions cause throughout Edison and Middlesex County.
-Our personal injury attorneys conduct thorough investigations to identify hazardous conditions, prove the property owner knew or should have known about the dangers, and pursue maximum compensation for your medical expenses, lost earnings, and the physical and emotional toll these preventable accidents take on your life.
+At Mandelbaum Barrett PC, our personal injury lawyers in Edison hold negligent property owners accountable for the injuries their unsafe conditions cause throughout Edison and Middlesex County.
+Our Edison personal injury attorneys conduct thorough investigations to identify hazardous conditions, prove the property owner knew or should have known about the dangers, and pursue maximum compensation for your medical expenses, lost earnings, and the physical and emotional toll these preventable accidents take on your life.

 Understanding Premises Liability Law in Edison